 Uniform Tailoring and Patch Attachment

-Adult leaders (who were not taught to sew by their mothers) have relied on Oriental Tailors at 99 South Elliot Road in Chapel Hill to have uniforms altered and add patches.
+Adult leaders (who were not taught to sew by their mothers) have relied on Oriental Tailors.

 Personal Camping Equipment

-Scouts receive a 10% discount off camping equipment purchased at Townsend & Bertram camping store in Car Mill Mall in Carrboro if they have their BSA membership card.
+Scouts receive a 10% discount off camping equipment purchased at Townsend & Bertram camping store in Car Mill Mall in Carboro and at Great Outdoor if they have their BSA membership card.